Kesmail03/Khaled-webdev-labs/reflection.md

 ### Javascript

 For Lab 7 I used the videos to complete it.
 I completed this lab before homework 3 but I forgot to commit it.
 The exercises were very helpful especially for the homework.
 I don't think there was anything I wished to be explained better.
 I don't think there were any other exercises that would've helped me.

+### Jquery

+For 8 I used the videos to complete it.
+The exercises were helpful but I feel like I need to review this topic more for it to really make sense to me.
+I don't think there was anything I wished to be explained better.
+I don't think there were any other exercises that would've helped me.